withastro/astro/.changeset/itchy-clouds-invite.md

 "astro": minor
 ---

-Remove underscore prefix requirement for assets inside content collections.
-For extensions like `.astro` or `.css`, you can now remove underscores without raising a warning:
+Removes the requirement for non-content files and assets inside content collections to be prefixed with an underscore.
+For files with extensions like `.astro` or `.css`, you can now remove underscores without seeing a warning in the terminal.

 ```diff
 src/content/blog/